John-Lee-Cooper/brain-dump/CVTools.md

   Code Repeated three or more times pulled into library functions Library functions have docstrings and doctests Library functions user types

+Anything that might be slow and can be done in parallel:
+  Multiprocessor for cup bound
+  Asynchronous io for io bound

 * Ubuntu 16.04, 18.04, Raspberry Pi